If you have answered yes to both of these questions, the ICER method

 may be suitable for your business.
 Read on for eligibility and compliance details.

-In addition to lowering emissions, well-designed projects undertaken under the ICER method could potentially reduce facility energy-costs, improve productivity, reduce maintenance as well as generating income from carbon credits.
+In addition to lowering emissions, well-designed projects undertaken under the ICER method could potentially reduce energy-costs, improve productivity and reduce maintenance costs at a facility.

 Existing IEFE projects whose crediting period